 Place Dauphine is a small square located on the Île de la Cité, one of two natural islands in the Seine River that flow through Paris.

 Place Dauphine is definitely a must-visit when you’re in Paris.
-It’s a square located on Ile de la Cité west of the city, and it’s named after King Henri IV’s dauphin.
-This is one of the most historic squares in the French capital and is incredibly well-designed and has a really interesting history.
+It’s a square located on Ile de la Cité west of the city, named after King Henri IV’s dauphin.
+This is one of the most historic squares in the French capital.
+It is incredibly well-designed and has a really interesting history.

-It was established on the location of three natural islands, and Jacques de Molay, the last Grand Master of the Knights Templar, was burnt at the stake here in 1314.
+It was established on three natural islands, and Jacques de Molay, the last Grand Master of the Knights Templar, was burnt at the stake here in 1314.

-Today, Place Dauphine is one of the most popular spots in Paris for both locals and visitors alike.
-If you’re looking for a truly unique place to explore, then Place Dauphine is definitely worth a visit.
+Today, Place Dauphine is one of the most popular spots in Paris for both locals and visitors.
+If you’re looking for a truly unique place to explore, it’s definitely worth a visit.

 5. Place de la Bastille

-Place de la Bastille is a large square located in the east of Paris.
-It is best known for its role in the French Revolution when the Bastille prison was destroyed by crowds of protesters.
-Today, the square is home to the Opéra Bastille, a modern opera house that was built in 1989.
+Place de la Bastille is a large square located east of Paris.
+It is best known for its role in the French Revolution when crowds of protesters destroyed the Bastille prison.
+Today, the square is home to the Opéra Bastille, a modern opera house built in 1989.

 The Opera Bastille is one of the most popular tourist attractions in Paris and is definitely worth a visit if you’re in the area.

-Place de la Bastille is also a popular gathering place for protests and political rallies, so it’s always interesting to see what’s going on there.
-Even if nothing is happening, it’s still a beautiful square and a great place to people watch.
+Place de la Bastille is also a popular gathering place for protests and political rallies, so it’s always interesting to see what’s happening there.
+Even if nothing is happening, it’s still a beautiful square and a great place for people to watch.

 6. Place Saint-Michel